-Without question, the Russian doping scandal was very disruptive for WADA, anti-doping and its stakeholders.
-The revelations from WADA's independent investigations, and the actions taken by the Agency and others, resulted in very public challenges for anti-doping that influenced the confidence and trust that athletes and others have in the Anti-Doping System.
+Without question, the Russian doping scandal has been very disruptive for WADA, anti-doping and its stakeholders.
+The revelations from WADA's independent investigations, and the actions taken by the Agency and others, have resulted in very public challenges for anti-doping that have influenced the confidence and trust that athletes and others have in the Anti-Doping System.

-It is WADA Management's view that, throughout and still today, WADA demonstrated its resilience by listening and being guided by its stakeholders; taking action; adapting; and, ultimately, growing from the disruption.
+It is WADA Management's view that, throughout and still today, WADA has demonstrated its resilience by listening and being guided by its stakeholders; taking action; adapting; and, ultimately, growing from the disruption.
 In fact, we believe that today, WADA is much stronger and better equipped to pursue its mission as the global independent Leader of Clean Sport.

-For the purpose of this discussion, WADA Management has carefully assessed the Russian Doping Crisis from a global perspective; and we:
+WADA Management has carefully assessed the Russian Doping Crisis from a global perspective; and we: